harshilmehta67/CompetitiveProgramming-Material/README.md

 This is repo containing all the fabulous CP material I've come across.

-## List Of Books in the repository:
+## List of Books in the repository:
 * _Competitve Programming_ by _Steven & Felix Halim_ - 3rd Edition
   * The New Lower Bound of Programming Contests
   * Handbook For ACM ICPC and IOI Contestants